-Report Name Date Outcome Detailed Assessment required for nitrogen dioxide at four roadside locations.
-Two in Monmouth, and one each in Usk and Chepstow Interim Detailed Assessment (9 months monitoring) November 2004 AQMA required for Bridge Street in Usk.
+Report Name Date Outcome Updating and Screening June 2003 Assessment (Round 2) Detailed Assessment required for nitrogen dioxide at four roadside locations.
+Two in Monmouth, and one each in Usk and Chepstow Interim DetailedNovemberAssessment (9 months2004monitoring) AQMA required for Bridge Street in Usk.
 Chepstow and Monmouth monitoring results were marginal and AQMA's not declared Detailed Assessment (12 months monitoring) February 2005 AQMA for Usk confirmed.
-Chepstow and Monmouth did not require an AQMA Confirmed nitrogen dioxide exceedance in Usk.
+Chepstow and Monmouth did not require an AQMA Progress Report May 2005 Confirmed nitrogen dioxide exceedance in Usk.
 Elsewhere levels were below the objective levels for all pollutants although Hardwick Hill in Chepstow was close AQMA declared for Bridge Street, Usk November 2005 The location is shown in Figure 1.1.
-Updating and Screening Assessment (Round 3) March 2006 Exceedances of Nitrogen Dioxide level on Hardwick Hill, Chepstow.
-Decided to progress straight to declaration of an AQMA AQMA declared forApril 2007The location is shown in Figure 1.2Hardwick Hill, Chepstow The location is shown in Figure 1.2 Further Assessment for UskApril 2007Confirmed the AQMA should be retained with no charAQMAboundary Confirmed the AQMA should be retained with no changes to the boundary Further Assessment for Chepstow AQMA May 2008 One exceedance of ten monitoring locations representing 8 residential properties.
-Rather than cycle between increasing and decreasing boundaries it was decided to keep the original AQMA boundary Progress Report portNovemberNO2 exceedances limited to the two AQMA's.2008 Updating and Screening Assessment (Round 4) Usk Air Quality Action Plan September 2009 Agreed by Welsh Assembly Government on November 2009.
-14 proposed measures to improve air quality Chepstow Action Plan Stakeholder workshop Report November 2009 Outcomes of two stakeholder workshops with local residents Progress Report ort May 2010 Only the two AQMA's exceeded nitrogen dioxide objective Detailed Assessment required.
-Hardwick Hill, Chepstow Origin & Destination Study Progress Report Degress Report June 2011 Nitrogen dioxide is still the only pollutant that exceeds level, and these exceedances are contained in the AQMAs in Usk and Chepstow.
-It concluded that a Detaile for air quality within Monmouthshire was not nece pollutant Chepstow Air Quality ActionAugustAccepted by the Welsh Government in SeptemberPlan2011proposed measure for improving air quality Accepted by the Welsh Government in September 2011 with 29 proposed measure for improving air quality Updating and Screening Assessment (Round 5) April 2012 Air quality within Monmouthshire continues to meet the relevant air quality objectives outside of the declared AQMAs however levels at Merthyr Road Abergavenny were close to the objective level.
+Exceedances of Nitrogen Dioxide level on Hardwick Hill, Chepstow.
+Decided to progress straight to declaration of an AQMA AQMA declared for Hardwick Hill, Chepstow April 2007 The location is shown in Figure 1.2 Further Assessment for Usk AQMA April 2007 Confirmed the AQMA should be retained with no changes to the boundary Further Assessment for Chepstow AQMA May 2008 One exceedance of ten monitoring locations representing 8 residential properties.
+Rather than cycle between increasing and decreasing boundaries it was decided to keep the original AQMA boundary Progress Report November 2008 NO2 exceedances limited to the two AQMA's.
+Updating and Screening Assessment (Round 4) May 2009 Little changed in source emissions since 2006.
+A detailed Assessment was not necessary.
+Additional monitoring undertaken in Magor/Undy along the proposed route of the M4 relief road for 12 months to give a baseline Usk Air Quality Action Plan September 2009 Agreed by Welsh Assembly Government in November 2009.
+14 proposed measures to improve air quality Chepstow Action Plan Stakeholder Workshop Report November 2009 Outcomes of two stakeholder workshops with residents Progress Report May 2010 Only the two AQMA's exceeded nitrogen dioxide objective levels.
+No Detailed Assessment required.
+Hardwick Hill, Chepstow Origin & Destination Study August 2010 Undertaken to support the Action Plan process Progress Report June 2011 Nitrogen dioxide is still the only pollutant that exceeds the objective level, and these exceedances are contained in the two declared AQMAs in Usk and Chepstow.
+It concluded that a Detailed Assessment for air quality within Monmouthshire was not necessary for any pollutant Chepstow Air Quality Action Plan August 2011 Accepted by the Welsh Government in September 2011 with 29 proposed measures for improving air quality Updating and Screening Assessment (Round 5) April 2012 Air quality within Monmouthshire continues to meet the relevant air quality objectives outside of the declared AQMAs however levels at Merthyr Road Abergavenny were close to the objective level.
 Within the AQMAs there are still exceedances of the nitrogen dioxide objective at Hardwick Hill, Chepstow and Bridge Street, Usk.
 A Detailed Assessment was not required; however, it was decided to increase monitoring on Merthyr Road from one to three locations.
 These were installed mid-2012.